KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/overview_for_robert_edward_grant.md

-# 01_Repository Overview for Robert Edward Grant & Team
+# Repository Overview for Robert Edward Grant & Team

-To navigate this repository, start here → Executive Summary.
-Then explore the three main chapters, followed by deeper modules and scientific references.

-⸻

 **Title of the Work:**
 Water Is the Holy Grail — A Unified Theory of Memory, Light, Geometry and Consciousness